Champii/og/README.md

 # Long term utopia

-What we want `Og` to looks like in the futur
+What we want `Og` to looks like in the future:

 [Utopia](https://github.com/champii/og/tree/master/tests/exemples/utopia.og.exemple)